 - Non-Acute Care Diagnosis/ER Prevention

 A troubling contributor to healthcare waste is the overuse or misuse of ER services.
-Across the U.S., 136.3 million visits are made every year to the emergency room, according to the Centers for Disease Control and Prevention, with some estimates suggesting that up to 76 percent of these visits could have been prevented or treated in a primary care setting.
+Across the U.S., 141.4 million visits are made every year to the emergency room, with some estimates suggesting that up to 76 percent of these visits could have been prevented or treated in a primary care setting.

 Using telehealth solutions to give a preliminary diagnosis for patients before bringing them into high-cost care facilities is one idea that’s now being tested.
 In Houston, Project Ethan allows firefighters responding to 911 calls for medical reasons to set up a video chat on a tablet with a doctor who can see and talk to the patient and determine whether a visit to the ER is necessary.
 When it’s not, the firefighters have a process to get the patient to a primary care or other non-urgent care facility.